SmartTechology/Lora_rainGauage/README.md

 ## Sending data to the TTN

 ![](https://github.com/SmartTechology/Lora_rainGuage/blob/master/readme/sendData.PNG)
-At the end of the code to send data to TTN you need to add this piece of code "Lora.TX.Data[] and the number is the byte number.
+<p>At the end of the code to send data to TTN you need to add this piece of code "Lora.TX.Data[] and the number is the byte number.
 It starts a 0 and ends where you want it to end.
 Also if you send a 16 bit integer you have to split it into 2 beacuse it can only send 8 bytes per message.
-To do this you split it into high and low byte.
+To do this you split it into high and low byte. </p>
 <hr>

 # Disclamer